cruegge/pam-gnupg/README.md

-The code was written mainly by looking at and occasionally copying from Gnome Keyring's PAM module and pam_mount and is based on a somehwat mediocre understanding of the details of both PAM and C. Since it's a security related module, you should be aware that there may be potentially dangerous bugs lurking.
+The code was written mainly by looking at and occasionally copying from Gnome Keyring's PAM module and pam_mount and is based on a somehwat mediocre understanding of the details of both PAM and C. Since this is security related, you should be aware that there may be potentially dangerous bugs lurking.

 ## Installation

 The ususal

-    autogen.sh
+    ./autogen.sh
-    configure
+    ./configure
     make
     make install